 4. Create, celebrate!

 Creation feeds a love of learning.
 Students fine-tune and present their projects in response to the driving question, demonstrate what they’ve learned, and provide supporting evidence.
-They share their findings with their classroom, school, parents, and expert mentors, as well as over social media and even in the local news.
+They share their findings with their classroom, school, and parents, as well as over social media and even in the local news.
 Students celebrate, ready for their next learning challenge, ready for almost anything.